“It was a pleasure to burn.”

 - Pricing guides

-This eBook allows potential customers to learn about what’s big in video, animation, design, social, and audio for 2020.
+This eBook allows potential customers to learn about what’s big in live-action video, animation & motion graphics, design, and social media for 2021.
 It also demonstrates VMG’s expertise on the topics and shows off our graphic design skills since we put together all assets of this eBook.
 The goal is, even if someone doesn’t have an immediate project need, they’ll remember this eBook and come to us in the future.

 As earlier mentioned, not all educational CTAs need to be highly-produced.
 Sometimes a simple checklist will suffice.
 Here’s a preview of our YouTube checklist for businesses to grow their following on the platform: